-Light it Up Blue for World Autism Awareness Day
+Light it Up Blue for World Autism Awareness Day [VIDEO]

 Tuscaloosa’s City Hall will be lit up blue tonight for World Autism Awareness Day, joining millions worldwide to help shine a light on Autism Spectrum Disorders.

 Autism Speaks explains the significance of April 2:

 Each April 2, Autism Speaks celebrates Light It Up Blue along with the international autism community, in commemoration of the United Nations-sanctioned World Autism Awareness Day.
 Light It Up Blue is a unique global initiative that kicks-off Autism Awareness Month and helps raise awareness about autism.
 In honor of this historic day, many iconic landmarks, hotels, sporting venues, concert halls, museums, bridges and retail stores are among the hundreds of thousands of homes and communities that take part to Light It Up Blue.

 World Autism Awareness Day (WAAD), celebrated on April 2 annually, was adopted by the United Nations in 2007 to shine a bright light on autism as a growing global health crisis.
 WAAD activities increase and develop world knowledge of the autism crisis and impart information regarding the importance of early diagnosis and early intervention.
 Additionally, WAAD celebrates the unique talents and skills of persons with autism and is a day when individuals with autism are warmly welcomed and embraced in community events around the globe.
 Autism is one of only three health issues to be recognized by the United Nations with its own day.

 What is Autism?
 What is an Autism Spectrum Disorder?
 Autism Speaks offers this explanation: